Global/Mobile Journalism

 Play

-Asaad Al-Zalzali: An investigative reporter from Iraq uncovers the illegal trade in drugs from hospitals in Baghdad which results in many patients dying through lack of supplies
+Asaad Al-Zalzali: An investigative reporter from Iraq uncovers the illegal trade in drugs from hospitals in Baghdad which results in many patients dying through lack of supplies.

 Play

-Carolin Riethmüller: A 21 year old student from Germany, used her smart phone to tell the story of the impact of the mobile phone on family life and whether “no technology rules” work.
+Carolin Riethmüller: A 21-year-old student from Germany, used her smartphone to tell the story of the impact of the mobile phone on family life and whether “no technology rules” work.

 Play